shuruev/ValidateThat/README.md

-# ValidateThat
+# Validate.That
-Validate input arguments, member or fields with Validate.That() call
+Validate input arguments, members or fields with Validate.That(…) call.